Sonia-E/LinguaLair/README.md

     composer require phpmailer/phpmailer
     ```

-Once everything is installed, you just need to go to the following address in your browser: <code>http://localhost/LinguaLair/</code>.
+Once everything is installed and the Apache and MySQL modules in XAMPP are running, you just need to go to the following address in your browser: <code>http://localhost/LinguaLair/</code>.
 You can use any preferred browser, but the application was developed using Google Chrome and Microsoft Edge as the main browsers for visualization.

 ## Usage